- Trek through Bwindi Impenetrable Forest in search of gorillas

 - Meet the Batwa Pygmies and learn about their culture

 - Paddle the historic source of the Nile River

 Choose your itinerary

 Uganda is a small but impressive, year-round destination in the heart of East Africa.
 It is a land characterised by great lakes, waterfalls, dramatic mountains and amazing wildlife populations.
-Home to the source the Nile River, the continent’s largest lake, Africa’s tallest mountain range, and fabulous national parks, not to mention the highest concentration of primates on earth, Uganda has so much to offer its visitors.
+Home to the source of the Nile River, the continent’s largest lake, Africa’s tallest mountain range, and fabulous national parks, not to mention the highest concentration of primates on earth, Uganda has so much to offer its visitors.

 - English is the official language of Uganda and both Kiswahili and Luganda are widely spoken.
 Uganda is a multilingual country with over 40 languages spoken, with Luganda being the most geographically spread language.

 Our team are always on the lookout for the best experiences Uganda has to offer, here are a few our favourites: